zvsuarez/air-pollution-data-pipeline/README.md

 ### 2. ETL

 Airflow is deployed on an EC2 instance together with the scripts, configurations, and credentials.
 Each script has its own purpose, and it contains either the main extract & transform process, or the DAG which contains the `etl` and `load` task.
 After extracting and transforming the data it is ingested to S3, which is subsequently checked by a `load` task.
-The load task checks S3 for the latest object stored, and copies it into a Redshift serverless table for bulk insert.
+The load task checks S3 for the latest object stored, and copies it into a Redshift serverless table which servers as the sink.

 ### 3. Dashboard

-Tableau is connected to the table in Redshift, and analytics is configured based on several questions that permits to be analysed.
+Tableau is connected to the table in Redshift, and analytics is configured based on several questions to be analysed.
 These contain the list of countries ranked by `population`, `air quality`, different `parameter` levels, and graphs.

 To know what parameters the API provide, refer to this: [Air Pollution API](https://openweathermap.org/api/air-pollution).